GreenChiip/satisfatory-egg/readme.md

 ## TO NOTE
 New server variables have been added to the egg.
-* `-ReliablePort` - Allows you to specify a port for the Reliable Messaging TCP Factory.
+* `ReliablePort` - Allows you to specify a port for the Reliable Messaging TCP Factory.

 ## Dedicated Server - Port Forwarding Updates